 - 1 teaspoon ground cinnamon, or more to taste

-In a medium bowl, sift together flour, baking powder, chai spices and salt.
+In a medium bowl, sift together flour, baking powder, chai spice mix, and salt.
 Set aside.

 In a standing mixer fitted with the paddle attachment, beat together butter and sugars on medium speed until light and fluffy, 2-3 minutes.
 Scrape down the sides and bottom of the bowl as necessary.
 On medium speed, beat in eggs, one at a time, beating well after each addition.
 Beat in vanilla extract.
 With the mixer on low speed, add half of the dry ingredients and beat just until combined.
 Add buttermilk and beat until combined.
 Add the other half of the dry ingredients and beat slowly or fold by hand only until combined.
 Do not over mix – the less you mix, the lighter the cake will be.